 Gorlin syndrome, also known as nevoid basal cell carcinoma syndrome, is a serious rare life-long genetic disease caused by a mutation in the PTCH1 gene leading to abherrant hedgehog signaling.
 Recurrent basal cell carcinomas (BCCs) are a hallmark of this disease.
-Individuals with Gorlin syndrome can develop hundreds or even thousands of Basal Cell Carcinomas (BCCs), oftentimes beginning in childhood.
+Individuals with Gorlin syndrome can develop hundreds or even thousands of BCCs, oftentimes beginning in childhood.
 BCCs are a malignant skin cancer requiring repeated and potentially disfiguring surgical removal for patients with Gorlin syndrome.
 Gorlin syndrome affects an estimated 11,000 people in the United States.

-Palvella initiated internal research efforts on the potential for QTORINTM rapamycin 3.9% in Gorlin syndrome in 2017.
-QTORIN™ rapamycin 3.9% is a novel targeted topical therapy designed to inhibit mTOR.
-The mTOR pathway has been shown as a major driver of BCC tumorigenesis in scientific research¹,2.
+Palvella initiated internal research efforts on the potential for QTORIN™ rapamycin 3.9% in Gorlin syndrome in 2017.
+QTORIN™ rapamycin 3.9% is designed to inhibit the mTOR pathway, a major driver of BCC tumorigenesis¹,2.
 This approach aims to avoid some of the limitations of the direct hedgehog inhibitors, such as resistance and recurrence.
-Palvella is executing a phase 2b clinical study investigating the potential of QTORIN™ rapamycin 3.9% for the prevention of Basal Cell Carcinomas associated with Gorlin syndrome.

 Hua, H., Kong, Q., Zhang, H. et al. Targeting mTOR for cancer therapy.
 J Hematol Oncol 12, 71 (2019) doi:10.1186/s13045-019-0754-1